 Excessive noise

 Presence of hazardous materials

+Climate change

 Since the goals and policies of the Public Safety and Noise Element aim to mitigate hazards and abate noise, they correlate closely to the Land Use, Community Design, and Heritage Preservation Element.
 Claremont’s location at the base of the San Gabriel Mountains creates seismic, geologic, flood, and fire hazards.
+Climate change is anticipated to affect Claremont by increasing the severity of wildland fires and rain events, increasing the number of extreme heat days and overall temperatures, exacerbating drought conditions, and worsening air quality.
 To help guide land use decision-making, this Element identifies areas prone to these hazards and sets guidelines and land use limitations focused on minimizing their impacts.
-Noise contour maps show which areas of the City are exposed to freeway, railway, and other major noise sources.
+Noise contour maps show which areas of the city are exposed to freeway, railway, and other major noise sources.
 By highlighting these areas and establishing noise/land use compatibility criteria, the City can use this information to protect residents from excessive noise.
 Policies in the Land Use, Community Design, and Heritage Preservation Element respond to these conditions.

 Public Safety